openedx/edx-documentation/en_us/shared/exercises_tools/Section_adding_hints.rst

 Adding Feedback and Hints to a Problem
 ***************************************

-You can add feedback, hints, or both to the following problem types.
+You can add feedback, hints, or both to the following core problem types.

 * :ref:`Checkbox`
 * :ref:`Dropdown`